Huang-CL/Magrathea/README.md

 In the config file, the user sets the median and one sigma uncertainties for mass and radius.
 The user also designates the number of layers to solve---either 2 for core/mantle, 3 for core/mantle/hydrosphere, or 4 for core/mantle/hydrosphere/atmosphere.
 The user then defines the number of chains and the steps per chain to use for the planet.
 The surface temperature, temperature jumps, and phase diagrams are defined in the same way as mode 0.
 The above parameters will be used in the `mcmcsample()` function from `src/compfind.cpp`.

-MAGRATHEA will use the full solver from mode 0 and step through the parameter space of mass and mass fractions for the given number of layers using a metropolis hastings algorithm.
+Magrathea will use the full solver from mode 0 and step through the parameter space of mass and mass fractions for the given number of layers using a metropolis hastings algorithm.
 We suggest using at least 3 chains and 1000 steps per chain.
 The run time can be approximated as chain*steps seconds, but depends on the planet and the user's computer.
 The output is a tab separated file with the samples of mass and mass fraction of each layer with the calculated log-likelihood and radius of the planet.

 ## Build your own planet model ##

-MAGRATHEA is built for model flexibility with transparent storage structures for equations of state (EoS) and phase diagrams.
+Magrathea is built for model flexibility with transparent storage structures for equations of state (EoS) and phase diagrams.
 We make it easy for users to build a reproduceable model and cite the material measurements that have gone into the model.

 The built-in EoSs for various planet building materials and phases are listed in the file `EOSlist.h`.
 The detailed definition of each one can be found in `EOSlist.cpp`.